safeledger logo

 • Renewal & Recurring Costs: The license fee, office rent, and Chamber of Commerce membership are annual recurring expenses that must be planned for.

 Ensure your business activity aligns with the right licensing structure.
-If you want to explore other locations then Apply for your Dubai Mainland License today and operate with full market access.
+If you want to explore other locations, then apply for your Dubai Mainland License today and operate with full market access.
 Not sure where to establish your office?
 Find the best location for your Dubai business setup and make the most of your investment.

 Starting a business on the Dubai mainland involves clear steps.
 Each step comes with its own costs.
 Here’s a simplified timeline, showing when you’ll face costs during the process.

-Step 1: Choose Your Business Name
+Step 1: Reserve Business Name

-• When: Before applying for your license.
+• When: Before license application

 • Cost: AED 600–2,000 for name reservation.